 4. Introduce Listening Strategies

-Introduce tools and strategies for successful listening (see below).
+Next, introduce tools and strategies for successful listening (see below).

-During Listening >
+Step Two: Teaching During Listening

 5. Scaffold Note-Taking.

 Students can use a listening organizer to help them focus on important ideas and details while listening to the story, which can help to deepen their understanding.
-Listening organizers might include T-charts, Venn diagrams, or a blank page to keep track of a character’s actions in the story.
+For example, listening organizers might include T-charts, Venn diagrams, or a blank page to keep track of a character’s actions in the story.
 Such organizers can guide students in taking notes to help them focus their listening and teach them strategies to support comprehension in other contexts.

 6. Explain Problem-Solving Strategies.